alexe-dev/restaurant-menu/README.md

 yarn start
 ```

-you can host static build at netlify, zeit, Amazon S3 or any other static hosting solutions
+You can host static build at netlify, zeit, Amazon S3 or any other static hosting solutions.
+Make sure that your pipeline is triggered every time you add new menu or dish in your DatoCMS - it can be triggered with webhooks from there.
+if you want to bother with it - just host a dynamic version.

 ## Learn More